yoga & health

 Yoga In Healthcare to foster self-care

 Non-communicable diseases are responsible for 70% of deaths worldwide.
 As a result, they are the main cause of morbidity and mortality in Europe.
-That is to say that this epidemic is mainly related to life-style habits.
 Most importantly, the healthcare systems should reinforce patients’ self-care and healing capacity.
-In other words, patients would profit from the inclusion of complementary therapeutic approaches, such as Yoga.
+Patients would profit from the inclusion of complementary therapeutic approaches, such as Yoga.

 About the benefits of Yoga in Health